newrelic/newrelic-ios-agent-spm/README.md

 * choose Installation from the Settings section in the left nav, and
 * download the New Relic agent for your platform and follow the instructions.

+## Troubleshooting
+If you receive an error when adding the Swift Package, such as
+- artifact does not match checksum
+- cannot download framework from remoteSourceControl

+please try the following steps:

+1. De-integrate New Relic swift package from Xcode Project

+1. run commands from Terminal to delete spm caches
+    ```
+    rm -rf ~/Library/Caches/org.swift.swiftpm
+    rm -rf ~/Library/org.swift.swiftpm
+    ```
+1. Delete Derived Data using Xcode.
+1. Re-Integrate New Relic swift package into Xcode project.

 ## Support

 **A note about vulnerabilities**